calebkleveter/chatter/Tutorials/deeper-into-fluent/README.md

 The source-code for this project can be found [here](https://github.com/calebkleveter/chatter/tree/deeper-into-fluent).

-Remember that [the docs](https://docs.vapor.codes/3.0/) are always your best friend and there is always someone willing to help on the [Discord server](https://discordapp.com/invite/BnXmVGA)!
+Remember that [the docs](https://docs.vapor.codes/3.0/) are your best friend and there is always someone willing to help on the [Discord server](https://discordapp.com/invite/BnXmVGA)!
 Have fun!